WHAT YOU SHOULD KNOW:

 AFTER YOU LEAVE:

 You may need to return for more blood tests to check your thyroid hormone level.
 This will show if you are getting the right amount of medicine.
-Do not stop taking your medicines until you talk to your primary healthcare provider.
+Do not stop taking your medicines without talking to your PHP first.
 Write down your questions so you remember to ask them during your visits.

 You may need to eat more to give your body the extra energy it needs.
-High protein and high calorie foods will help prevent weight loss.
-Ask your primary healthcare provider which foods are best for you.
+Foods high in protein and calories will help prevent weight loss.
+Ask your PHP which foods are best for you.

 - You have a fever.

 - You have chills, a cough, or feel weak and achy.

 - You run out of thyroid medicine or have stopped taking it.

 - You have questions or concerns about your condition or care.